-Join Curt Frye for an in-depth discussion in this video Creating a List box, part of Up and Running with QlikView.
+Join Curt Frye for an in-depth discussion in this video Creating a List box, part of Learning QlikView.

 - QlikView lets you summarize large data collections efficiently.
 Many times you'll want to summarize just a subset of your data, which means you need to create controls to select what you want to see.
 In this movie, I will show you how to create one of those controls called a list box.
 My sample file is the "create list box report" and you can find it in the chapter two folder of the exercise files collection.
 To create a list box, you open a report and then go to the layout menu, point to "new sheet object," and then click list box.